wartimeaide/website/content/members.md

 {{< divider >}}

+{{< image src="/img/members/harper.stanton-todaro.jpg" alt="Harper Staton-Todaro" height="400px" width="300px" float="left" >}}
 ## Harper Staton-Todaro
-- Director of Chapters
+- Chapter Manager
 - Board Member

-Harper Staton-Todaro is the Director of Chapters for Wartime Aide.
-She create the curriculum for the chapter's.
+Harper Staton-Todaro is the Chapter manager for Wartime Aide.
+Harper primarily focuses on achieving creating lessons for each chapter as a way to prompt conversations about current refugee issues as well as give them the basic knowledge they need to help effectively understand the refugees in their community.

 {{< divider >}}